-iii) Honorary Member
+Honorary Member

-An honorary member is a learned person invited to be a member by a resolution of the Committee of FAP.
+An honorary member is a learned person invited to be a member by a resolution of the Committee of the Federation of Accounting Professions.

 An extraordinary member, an associate member and an honorable member shall have the rights and duties in accordance with (1), (4), (5) and (6).